Field Manual · Workflow Optimization

 These integrations enable a single operational layer where creativity meets coordination.

-4. Centralise Creative Requests in the DAM
+4. Centralize Creative Requests in the DAM

 The first step to connecting operations is to bring creative requests into the DAM: